Top

 Safety, Security and Emergency Procedures

-St. Lawrence College is committed to providing a safe place for our community members to study, work, live and visit.
+St. Lawrence college is committed to providing a safe place for our community members to study, work, live, and visit.

 Each of our campuses has a dedicated team of Security professionals on-site who can assist you with any security concerns or general inquiries.
 Through a combination of guard patrols and CCTV monitoring, this team works proactively to address issues before they become a problem.